JacobEriksson/doghouse-llm-lab/Section1/README.md

 ## Welcome back!
 Time for Observability

-Hey DevOps Engineer and welcome back from your PTO!
+Hey DevOps Wizards, welcome back to the battlefield! 🧙‍♂️🛠️
-I'm now off so I'm giving you some instructions of what needs to be done as your highest priority!

-You know the Doghouse webstore, while you were gone the Executive decided that we need to implement observability.. quickly..
-We had some issues when you were off..
-A decision has been made to go with Datadog.

-I'v gathered a list of the things you have to accomplish:
+Hope you enjoyed your PTO and are feeling recharged because, well, I’m out the door for mine.
+Yep, it’s your turn to dive back into the chaos, and boy, do I have a quest for you!

+While you were off sunbathing (or binge-watching your favorite show—no judgment), the Executive team had a brilliant idea.
+You know our beloved Doghouse webstore?
+The one that sometimes feels like it's held together with duct tape and prayers?
+Yeah, that one.
+Turns out, we had a few hiccups while you were sipping margaritas, and now the bigwigs have decided that what we really need is observability.
+And we need it yesterday.

+But don't worry, they’ve chosen Datadog as the magical solution to all our woes!

+Here’s a scroll of heroic tasks that need your immediate attention:

+1. First, you'll need to charm the Datadog platform and get your Sandbox Environment up and running.
+2. Make sure it actually works with our Doghouse store.
+I recommend starting with a ritual dance around the server rack.
+It might not help, but it’ll be fun.
+3. Finally, sprinkle some pixie dust (or just use your scripting skills, whatever works) to ensure the observability work as intended..
+Mainly looking at Metrics and Traces 👀

+Remember, the fate of the Doghouse (and possibly my next PTO) rests in your capable hands.
+No pressure!

+Good luck, and may the DevOps gods smile upon you. 🍀

+## How-to

 1. Add dd-trace to requirements.txt
 2. Add env, service & version-tags and labels in the Docker File together make sure the app runs with ddtrace-run.
 3. Add datadog tracer to docker-compose.yaml
 4. Build and run your container
 5. Make sure you get traces & metrics in your Sandbox Environment

-## How-to

-text